like413/OPT-RSVG/README.md

-# Advancing Visual Grounding in Remote Sensing by Language-Guided Progressive Attention
+# Language-Guided Progressive Attention for Visual Grounding in Remote Sensing Images
-This is the offical PyTorch code for paper "Advancing Visual Grounding in Remote Sensing by Language-Guided Progressive Attention"
+This is the offical PyTorch code for paper "Language-Guided Progressive Attention for Visual Grounding in Remote Sensing Images"
 The code of our method will be open source after the paper is published.
 ## OPT-RSVG Dataset
+The \href{https://drive.google.com/drive/folders/1e_wOtkruWAB2JXR7aqaMZMrM75IkjqCA?usp=drive_link}{OPT-RSVG} are open source.

 The dataset contains 25452 RS images and 48952 image-query pairs, with expressions provided in both Chinese and English versions.
 ![OPT-RSVG Dataset](https://github.com/like413/OPT-RSVG/blob/main/fig/OPT-RSVG.png)